Tools

 ...

-Friday: <thought>I need to calculate the product of the two numbers provided by the user.
-I will use the execute_shell_command function to perform the calculation using the shell.</thought>
+Friday: <thought>I need to calculate the product of 1615114134 and 4343434343.
+I can use the execute_shell_command function to perform this calculation using a shell command.</thought>

 <function>execute_shell_command</function>